-You can buy the license for $59.95 or go for the pro-plus, all theme package for $499.95 with which you get a lifetime access to all child themes that are made by StudioPress as well as any new themes they release in the future.
+You can buy a single license for $59.95 or go for the pro-plus, all theme package for $499.95 with which you get lifetime access to all child themes that are made by StudioPress as well as any new themes they release in the future.
 Now that’s quite a bargain.

 Canva offers you a field of designs that you can use for creating visually stunning documents and templates and social media images.

 “The easiest to use design program in the world” – The Webbys

 It offers a range of layouts that you can use to create professional documents or presentations.
 It has everything from high-quality images to filters that you can leverage to give your site that extra zing.

 You’ll also get a ton of fonts and icons to pick from so you can unleash the artist in you and build layouts that appeal to you, your site’s visitors, and, most importantly, your subscribers.

 If the content you provide requires code to be displayed alongside your content, then Syntax Highlighter is your go-to resource.

 It can be a nightmare if the formatting gets messed up and you realize that after you’ve already uploaded the code.
 The solution is Syntax Highlighter.
 This plugin makes it relatively simple to post syntax highlighted code on to your WordPress site without the fear of messing up its formatting or having to edit the code manually.
 The readability is also enhanced due to the code being separate from the text.